SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `re_line.sh`

-Function/script for reformatting delimited and/or line-separated entries.
+[re_line.sh](re_line.sh) - Function/script for reformatting delimited and/or line-separated entries.

 This is a fun function.
 It takes in collections of entries, and reformats them.